-- In June 2018 the TDSB adopted a new 'Strategy to Address City Growth and Intensification'. - The Board isn't provided with any authority to 'stop' development; under the Education Act, school boards have a mandate to accommodate students within their jurisdiction. - The purpose of the strategy is to strengthen and enhance the TDSB's role in the municipal planning process to better serve school communities, and to meet the TDSB's infrastructure needs. - The strategy is based upon four main pillars: - Affecting Change within the Municipal Planning Process - Representation at the Local Planning Appeals Tribunal (LPAT) - Greater participation in the City's Development Application Process - Affecting Change within the Provincial Policy, Funding and Regulatory Context - In April 2022, Trustees directed staff to revisit and review the Strategy over the summer to determine what changes need to made.
-Staff will report back to Trustees in the Fall.
+- In June 2018 the TDSB adopted a new 'Strategy to Address City Growth and Intensification'. - The Board isn't provided with any authority to 'stop' development; under the Education Act, school boards have a mandate to accommodate students within their jurisdiction. - The purpose of the strategy is to strengthen and enhance the TDSB's role in the municipal planning process to better serve school communities, and to meet the TDSB's infrastructure needs. - The strategy is based upon four main pillars: - Affecting Change within the Municipal Planning Process - Representation at the Ontario Lands Tribunal - Greater participation in the City's Development Application Process - Affecting Change within the Provincial Policy, Funding and Regulatory Context - As per Trustee direction in April 2022, the Strategy was refreshed in October 2022 to reflect the achievements and challenges experienced by TDSB and TLC staff since the Strategy was adopted.